scandycuz/newsworthy/README.md

 ## Future Implementations

-There are a number of features that I would like to add to the application in the future:
+There are a number of features that I would like to add to the application:

 * Search feature to locate specific stocks
 * Pagination with a load on scroll feature to improve initial load time